toddbranch/ECE382/datasheets/intro_to_vim.md

 Composition doesn't just work for edits - `5j` would move down 5 lines and `5w` would move 5 words.

+### Substitution (Find / Replace)

+Substitution is easy and powerful in vim.
+Let's say I want to substitute `foo` with `bar`.
+Here are some common uses and their results:

+- `:%s/foo/bar/`
+    - Sub all occurences with `foo` with `bar` in document
+- `:s/foo/bar/`
+    - Sub next occurence of `foo` with `bar` in line
+- `:s/foo/bar/g`
+    - Sub all occurences of `foo` with `bar` in line
+- Adding c to the end of each of these will prompt you to confirm each substitution

 ### Common Editing Shortcuts

 - `dd` - delete current line